Ahmedest61/CNN-Region-VLAD-VPR/README.md

-# A Holistic Visual Place Recognition Approach using Lightweight CNNs for Severe ViewPoint and Appearance Changes
+# A Holistic Visual Place Recognition Approach using Lightweight CNNs for Significant ViewPoint and Appearance Changes

 - There are five benchmark datasets tested on the proposed methodology:
 1) Berlin Halenseestrasse